Naviamold1/Multi-Functional-Discord-Bot/README.md

 Contributions, issues and feature requests are welcome!

-Though if you do plan to contribute please install and set this up via [Pipenv](#using-pipenv).
+Though if you do plan to contribute please install and set this up via [Poetry](#using-poetry).

 Feel free to check [issues page](https://github.com/Naviamold1/Multi-Functional-Discord-Bot/issues).